-Emily has worked on dozens of internal and government investigations for companies, universities, boards of directors, and special board committees concerning allegations of securities fraud, healthcare fraud, violations of the Foreign Corrupt Practices Act (FCPA), workplace misconduct, revenue recognition treatment, and other accounting issues.
-She has represented clients before state and federal regulators, including the Department of Justice (DOJ) and SEC, and has advised clients on all aspects of self-reporting decisions, government investigations, and remediation that may ensue as a result of internal investigation findings.
+Emily has also conducted dozens of internal corporate investigations for both public and private companies, boards of directors, and special board committees into allegations of securities and private investor fraud, revenue recognition treatment and other financial accounting improprieties, workplace misconduct, cybersecurity and data privacy incidents, and alleged FCPA and FCA violations.
+She brings her specialized understanding of Goodwin’s private investment clients and their business structures to her management of internal investigations and crisis management as allegations of wrongdoing arise in these contexts, including at the time of pre-acquisition diligence and post-acquisition integration.
+Emily also represents clients before state and federal regulators, including the Department of Justice (DOJ) and the Securities and Exchange Commission (SEC), and handles all aspects of self-reporting decisions, government investigations, and remediation that may ensue as a result of internal investigation findings.

 Experience